redeclipse/redeclipse.github.io/docs/Entities.md

 {:toc}
 ## Creating Entities

-An entity can be created through one of two ways: using the menu or console commands To create an entity you have to be in edit mode.
+An entity can be created through usage of either the menu or console commands.
+To create an entity, you first have to be in edit mode.

 -   Using the menu:

 Open the main menu with 'ESC'.
 Click on the "Editing" item.
 Go to the third tab of the submenu, labeled "ents".
 You can see some entity commands and a list of all the entities on this tab.
 By clicking on an item in the entity list, you can create it.
-Once an item is clicked, a command appears, where you can change properties of the entity.
+Once an item is clicked, a command appears where you can change properties of the entity.
 Confirm the creation with 'RETURN' or cancel it with 'ESC'.

 -   Using console commands.